 When it comes to contract negotiation, most businesses negotiate in person, or by phone, and then by email.

-The fact is, you’re negotiating sometimes thousands or millions of dollars worth of business—by email.
-But email security concerns and risk have risen in the last 5 years.
-CSO online shows that 94% of malware comes through email, and fileless attacks ballooned by 256% in the last half of 2019.
+The fact is, you’re negotiating sometimes thousands or millions of dollars worth of business — by email.
+But email security concerns and risks have risen in the last 5 years.
+CSO online shows that 94% of malware comes through email, and file-less attacks ballooned by 256% in the last half of 2019.

 Negotiate and Redline Safely, Effectively, and Easily in CLM Software